ds-102/sp25/syllabus.md

 There will be two midterms in this class:

-- Midterm I on **February 27th**, 7 PM - 9 PM
+- Midterm I on **REPLACE THIS - October 8th**, 7 PM - 9 PM
-- Midterm II on **April 16th**, 7 PM - 9 PM
+- Midterm II on **REPLACE THIS - November 14th**, 7 PM - 9 PM

 There will **not** be a final exam.

 All exams must be taken in-person.
 You must sit the midterms at the specified time: if you have a conflict, please contact course staff ASAP at [data102@berkeley.edu](mailto:data102@berkeley.edu). **We will not accept any conflicts after the drop deadline**.
-If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled exams.

 ### Final Project
 {:.no_toc}